-Section 1 - Applicant Information
+Section 1: Applicant information

 - The applicant should specify the title that has been attributed to the project.
-This should be the same as the title that has been used to describe the project on any associated requests or applications, or should be the title that best describes the project - The application should be completed by an employee of the organisation that will be receiving the data.
+This should be the same as the title that has been used to describe the project on any associated requests or applications, and should be the title that best describes the project - The application should be completed by an employee of the organisation that will be receiving the data.
 Where more than one organisation will receive the data, one organisation should act as the primary applicant and complete all relevant sections of this form.
-Where necessary, all other organisations receiving the data should complete Appendix 1 of the DARF - The address of the applicant organisation and contact details for a primary contact within that organisation should be listed.
-Any queries about the application will be addressed to the primary contact listed - The applicant should check which organisation type best describes the applicant organisation: NHS Healthcare Provider; Academic Institution; Healthcare Regulator; Other Healthcare Body; Local Authority; Individual Citizen; Commercial Body - Where 'Individual Citizen' is checked as the organisation type, it is understood that an individual or group of individuals are applying for the data outside of their formal role at any particular organisation.
+Where necessary, all other organisations receiving the data should complete the Partner organisation form at the back of the DARF - The address of the applicant organisation and contact details for a primary contact within that organisation should be listed.
+Any queries about the application will be addressed to the primary contact listed - The applicant should check which organisation type best describes the applicant organisation: NHS healthcare provider; academic institution; healthcare regulator; other healthcare body; local authority; individual citizen; commercial body - Where 'Individual Citizen' is checked as the organisation type, it is understood that an individual or group of individuals are applying for the data outside of their formal role at any particular organisation.
 It is therefore understood that any data received will be stored and accessed from a private system and not that of any of their employers

-• Over forty projects comprise the NCAPOP programme.
+More than 40 projects comprise the NCAPOP programme.
 Applicants should detail which NCAPOP project(s) they wish to access the data for.
-For reference, a list of NCAPOP projects and their Project Managers are listed on the HQIP website
+For reference, a list of NCAPOP projects and their project managers are listed on the HQIP website

-Section 2 - Application Type
+Section 2: Application type

-- Applications must state whether their application represents a new request for data, or whether it is an: extension; renewal; or amendment to a previous application. - An 'Extension' is a request to extend the retention period for data that has previously been approved by DARG - A 'Renewal' is a request for additional data of the same type that has been collected by the data provider since the application was approved by DARG - An 'Amendment' is a request to change the scope, data fields required, personnel accessing the data, or any other change to an application previously approved by DARG - Where the application is not a new request, the applicant should detail the application reference number for the previously approved request, along with the date that had previously been listed as the end of the retention period for the data - In such circumstances, the applicant should summarise the change(s) to their previous application and populate the information listed from their previous form.
-The applicant will be required to provide updated signatures
+- Applications must state whether their application represents a new request for data, or whether it is an: extension; renewal; or amendment to a previous application - An 'extension' is a request to extend the retention period for data that has previously been approved by DARG - A 'renewal' is a request for additional data of the same type that has been collected by the data provider since the application was approved by DARG - An 'amendment' is a request to change the scope, data fields required, personnel accessing the data, or any other change to an application previously approved by DARG - Where the application is not a new request, the applicant should detail the application reference number for the previously approved request, along with the date that had previously been listed as the end of the retention period for the data - In such circumstances, the applicant should summarise the change(s) to their previous application and populate the information listed from their previous form.
+The applicant will be required to update the authorised signatories section (section 23)

-Section 3 - Project Type
+Section 3: Project type